Skip to main content

 Gift-giving guidelines by relationship:

-The public gift announcement tradition continues in 60% of rural weddings but only 25% of urban celebrations.
+The public gift announcement tradition continues in many rural weddings but is less common in urban celebrations.

 Inter-Family Gift Exchanges